rbnbckr/rbnbckr.github.io/j3_service.md

 - 22nd International Conference on Autonomous Agents and Multiagent Systems (AAMAS '23)

 ## Conference Organization
-- Chair of Organizing Committee for 23rd Symposium on Experimental Algorithms (SEA '25)
+- Chair of the Organizing Committee for 23rd Symposium on Experimental Algorithms (SEA '25)

 ## Program Chairing
 - Workshop "25 Years of Compressed Self-Indexes" co-located with SEA '25